raymondpoling/rerun-tv/README.md

   * {"status":"ok"} means the operation completed successfully.
 - GET /:name/:index
   Returns the playlist item from the named playlist at the given index.
-  * "item1" is the catalog id of the returned item. [should be standardized]
+  * {"status":"ok", "item":"item1"} is the catalog id of the returned item.
+  * {"status":"not-found"} If the playlist is not found.
+- GET /:name
+  Returns the given playlist in schedule ready format.
+  * {"status":"ok", "playist":{"name"::name, "length": :len}} where :name is the
+  name of the playlist from the request, and :len is the number of items in the playlist.
+  * {"status":"not-found"} If the playlist is not found.

 ## Prerequisites